k8-g/ACNH_API/README.md

 I wanted this original design to have User/Island to be able to have multiple villagers saved in their island villager list and their wanted villager list.
 Each island villager could then have multiple comments, and each wanted villager could have multiple notes, so having them separate was my of keeping track of which section was which.

-In having User & Island as one table, I realised that it was too confusing to me as in my mind, as one user can have one or more islands, and having User and Island as one table was too confusing for me and wasn't working for me, so I decided to change it to be updated ERD as mentioned in Q7, having separate tables for Island and User, and had to rework the entire code to add this new structure in.
+In having User & Island as one table, I realised that it was too confusing to me as in my mind, as one user can have one or more islands, and having User and Island as one table was too confusing for me and wasn't working for me, so I decided to change it to be updated ERD as mentioned in Q7, having separate tables for Island and User, and had to rework the entire code to add this new, more efficient, structure in.

 ## R7.
 Explain the implemented models and their relationships, including how the relationships aid the database implementation.